Train horn

 Train horns are made of multiple horn units called chimes which produce different notes; sounded together they make a chord.
 The Nathan model M5 pictured is a 5 chime horn.

-A train horn is an air horn used as an audible warning device on diesel and electric-powered trains.
+A train horn is an air horn used as an audible warning device on diesel and electric-powered trains and control cars.
 Its primary purpose is to alert persons and animals to an oncoming train, especially when approaching a level crossing.
 They are often extremely loud, allowing them to be heard from great distances.
 They are also used for acknowledging signals given by railroad employees, such as during switching operations.
 For steam locomotives, the equivalent device is a train whistle.